unsaved/eslint-plugin-sn/resources/snglobals/README.txt

 Make new files of same name as existing files here, but insert "-local" before the ".txt" suffix.
 For example to add SI scope global objects, make a new file named "SIScopes-local.txt".

+For accessing scoped SIs you will need to add entries to your local "eslintrc.json" file.
+Consider defining your own "altscope".
+In "eslintrc.json" you would create an environment with the list of globals of your altscope SIs, update existing server overrides.files entries (depending whether your scripts have access of public vs. package_private), and add a new overrides object for intra-scope access.
+After that you would use youⅹ new altscope with snLint -a switch.

+If you only work with one or a few scopes, then a perfect and easy customization is to just empty the "scopedSIs.txt" file (leave it there empty or with a comment) and add a "scopedSIs-local.txt" file.
+The allowed intra-scope SI accesses will then be only what you have in youour "scopedSIs-local.txt" file.